How to Grow Garlic: A Step-by-Step Guide

 How to Plant Your Garlic

 First of all, you need to know when to plant your garlic.
 You have two options which are outlined below.

 - You can plant the garlic in late autumn, the shoots will generally come out during early spring.

-- Or alternatively, you can plant them in early spring and the shoots will come out after two weeks.
+- Alternatively, you can plant them in early spring, and the shoots will come out after two weeks.

 Now that you have what you need, it is time to get started!
 Mix in the compost with the soil that you will be planting the garlic in.
 Set a string in a straight line across the ground.
 Using your trowel, dig holes in the ground.
 Make sure each hole is 15 centimetres apart, to prevent cramming.
-Once you have your cloves chosen (make sure to select the big cloves from the small cloves - bigger cloves equal bigger bulbs of garlic).
-Place each clove into each holewith the white base facing into the ground and the pointy end facing the sky.
-It would be ideal to place the garlic about 2 to 3 inches into the soil.
+Once you have your cloves chosen (make sure to select the big cloves from the small cloves—bigger cloves equal bigger bulbs of garlic).
+Place each clove into each hole with the white base facing into the ground and the pointy end facing the sky.
+It would be ideal to place the garlic about two to three inches into the soil.

 Plant Your Garlic in Containers

 If you live in a city apartment or you are tight for space, garlic can be grown in containers in the porch of your home or even indoors.
 All you have to do is to fill a container with compost.
 Then dig holes about 2.5 inches deep into the compost, and make five to six holes per container.
 Water every two to three days depending how damp the compost is.
 As I mentioned earlier, don't over water the garlic.